 Well not quite.
 The above simple form summary of the strategic plan conceals the truth.
 What you are looking at above is the format for the OUTCOME of the strategic planning process.
-From our experience, producing a simple and clear statement of strategic intent - takes a lot of work.
-However, the work is worth doing because it provides...
+From our experience, producing a simple and clear statement of strategic intent - takes work and a lot of paper hits the floor.
+However, the process is worth doing because it provides...

-- Clearly articulates the major steps requiring execution to completion, to drive toward the end objective (the Vision Statement)
+- Clearly articulates the major steps requiring execution to completion, to drive toward the end objective (the vision and strategic objectives)

-- Leaves no doubt as to the business the company is in - which is important, because every seemingly worthwhile creative suggestion for expanding the organsisation's scope diverts resources and management time from the core business.
+- Leaves no doubt as to the business the company is in (important, because every seemingly worthwhile creative suggestion for expanding the organsisation's scope diverts resources and management time from core business).

 Most strategic plans NEVER achieve simplicity and clarity and instead, are often long winded, contain lots of nice "stuff" (purpose, culture, philosophy, and other statements) and often the words (carefully chosen and edited at the time) need interpretation and explaining when reviewed at a later date.

-If the underlying core business strategy requires reading more than once, and a dictionary - then you've over cooked it.
+If any statements in your strategic plan require reading more than once, and a dictionary - then you've over cooked it.

-The other mistake executives make is to inject impressive language.
-There seems to be an inherent reluctance for executives to think the organisation they work for can be summarised in a few words each no bigger than "Vegemite".
+Another mistake is to inject impressive language.
+There seems to be an inherent reluctance to think the organisation can be summarised in a few words each no bigger than "Vegemite".
 Further, the overuse of common management-speak suggests the authors feel including it will add gravitas; they're more concerned with how it looks rather than what it says.

 Strategy is different from planning.